imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ### File Handling

-Working with files in python , There are several operations when need to work with files, Let's say for example
+Working with files in python, There are several operations when need to work with files, Let's say for example

 1. Reading Files
 2. Create / Modify Files
 3. Delete Files.

-In python , there is a method called **open()** for handling the files.
+In python, there is a method called **open()** for handling the files.

 1. Read files
 ~~~